aws-amplify/docs/android/how-to-android-sdk-setup.md

 To obtain the JAR files, download the SDK from http://aws.amazon.com/mobile/sdk.
 The SDK is stored in a compressed file named `aws-android-sdk-#-#-#`, where #-#-# represents the version number.
-Source code is available on [GitHub] (https://github.com/aws/aws-sdk-android).
+Source code is available on [GitHub](https://github.com/aws/aws-sdk-android).

 **If using Android Studio:**